voidmain69/cinema-visit/README.md

 # Cleaner Anna is cleaning hall number 5.
 ```
 In the module `main.py` you have to import all this classes.
 Classes
-should be import by absolute path, that starts with 'app...' write a
+should be imported by absolute path, that starts with 'app.' with
+keyword 'from'.
+Write a
 function `cinema_visit` that takes `movie_name`, `customers` - a list
 of customers, elements are dicts with 'name' and desired 'food' of a
 customer, `cleaning_staff` - name of the cleaner, that will clean the
 hall after movie session.

-This function should make `Customers` instances, instances of `CinemaHall`
+This function should make `Customers` instances, instance of `CinemaHall`
 and `CinemaBar`, instance of `Cleaner`.
 First, cinema bar should sell food to
 customers, then cinema hall should make a movie session and finally cleaner
 cleans cinema hall.